mark-me/etl_templates/docs/Model_Extracted_Diagram.md

-# Model
+# Extracted Model from Power Designer

+The result of using the pd_extractor module is a JSON representation of the model and the transformations involved to fill the model.

-Comprehensive JSON model for representing data structures, including models, entities, attributes, relationships, transformations, mappings, filters, and functions.
-The model provides a structured way to define data elements and their transformations, including source objects, join conditions, and attribute mappings.
+The model represents data structures, including models, entities, attributes, relationships, transformations, mappings, filters and functions.

+The model also provides a structured way to define data elements and their transformations, including source objects, join conditions, and attribute mappings.

 ## Entity Relationship diagram for the JSON Model